Wooootech/dunge-game/README.md

 # dunge-game
-A simple dudgeon crawling game made in C.
+A simple dungeon crawling game made in C. The program takes input files to form the maze and then uses case statements and file I/O in order to handle movement and save states.